ethereum-financial-tools/electron-nucypher-prototype/README.md

 ## Summary

-This is an Electron application which facilitates the secure sharing of files in an organization.
+This OS X desktop application facilitates the secure sharing of files in an organization.
+It accomplishes this within an [Electron UI](https://electronjs.org/) with [NuCypher](https://www.nucypher.com/) and [Ethereum Swarm](https://swarm-gateways.net/bzz:/theswarm.eth/).

-## Origin
+## Installation

-This prototype is based on work by ["Fleeting Years"](https://www.fyears.org/about.html) and forked from [https://github.com/fyears/electron-python-example](https://github.com/fyears/electron-python-example).

-The README from this original project has been copied to [docs/electron-python-example.md](https://github.com/ethereum-financial-tools/electron-nucypher-prototype/blob/master/docs/electron-python-example.md).
+This software requires the installation of dependencies from Ethereum, Electron, and NuCypher.

+Please see the [installation documentation](https://github.com/ethereum-financial-tools/electron-nucypher-prototype/blob/master/docs/installation.md) for details.

+## More on the Dependencies

+### Electron

+This prototype runs on Electron, a convenient way to run javascript and web UIs on the desktop.

+### Swarm and Erebos

+This prototype requires [Swarm v0.3.10](https://swarm-gateways.net/bzz:/theswarm.eth/) and makes use of the [Erebos javascript library](https://github.com/MainframeHQ/erebos).

-## NuCypher pyUmbral and Python3
+### NuCypher pyUmbral and Python3

 The mechanism enabling the sharing and revocation of sharing uses [pyUmbral](https://github.com/nucypher/pyUmbral) by NuCypher.